xliu117/Leetcode/Facebook/LC269. Alien Dictionary/readme.md

 2. initialize graph and indegreeHashMap.

 3. go throught the string array with every two adjacent words.
-Build the graph and update indegree information once we find the first different characters in two adjacent words char1 -> char2.
+Build the graph and update indegree information once we find the first different characters in two adjacent words char1 -> char2. update the graph adjacent list of char1, update the indegree map of char2 by indegreechar2 + 1.

 4. use BFS to do topological sorting.